The Advantage of Having Your Own Technical Analysis of the Market.

 D Period – 3

-Using the Simple Moving Average in the calculations, the market is overbought when both averages are above 80 and oversold when they are below 20 (the light blue horizontal lines).
-Turning points occur when the %K line (white) crosses %D line (purple) in the extreme zones and continue to cross the resistance or support lines.
-This isn’t an exact science, the market can be overbought or oversold longer than one expects creating false signals along the way; so, I look at Stochastics as a generalization only to be used with other indicators.
+Using the Simple Moving Average in the calculations, the market is Overbought when both averages are above 80 and Oversold when they are below 20 (the light blue horizontal lines).
+Turning points occur when the %K line (white) crosses the %D line (purple) in the extreme zones and continue to cross the resistance or support lines.
+However, this isn’t an exact science.
+The market can be overbought or oversold longer than one expects, creating false signals along the way; so, I use the Stochastic Oscillator only in conjunction with other indicators.

 Momentum – Measures the velocity of price change over a specified period of time.
-In my case, I use a period of 10 based on the closing price of each bar.
+In my case, I use a period of 10 based on the closing price of each bar to match the Slow Stochastic K Period.
+If you use a K Period of 14 for the Slow Stochastic, use the same period for Momentum.
 Considering the limitations of the Slow Stochastic, using Momentum to confirm or negate its signals is another helpful measure.
 Both of these indicators are only used as part of an overall management process.
 I look for relative strength between Slow Stochastic and Momentum and when Momentum crosses the Zero line.
 The Momentum indicator is Yellow, with the Zero line in Purple.
+The right-side scale (0 to 100) is for the Slow Stochastic.

 Fast (short) Length: Default – 12/Revised – 7